|

 Darcy Gaechter, author of the Amazon Woman: Facing Fears, Chasing Dreams, and a Quest to Kayak the World's Largest River from Source to Sea is the first woman to ever accomplish the incredible task of kayaking the entire length of the Amazon from the headwaters in Peru to the mouth in Brazil where the river enters the Atlantic Ocean.
 She continues to kayak some of the most challenging rivers of the world.

-Harpreet Kaur Chandi is currently skiing solo across Antarctica pulling a sled with all of her supplies behind her.
+Harpreet Kaur Chandi skied across Antarctica pulling a sled with all of her supplies behind her.
 You can follow her incredible daily progress on her Polar Preet website.

 Julia Goodfellow-Smith, author of Live Your Bucket List: Simple Steps to Ignite Your Dream, FaceYour Fears and Lead an Extraordinary Life, Starting Today is currently working on another book about walking the Camino de Santiago trail.